C2SM/git-course/advanced/slides/slides.md

 <div class="note">

 **Note:** `.gitkeep` is a community convention, not a Git feature.
-The name has no special meaning - any file would do.
+The name has no special meaning - any filename would suffice.

 </div>

 <!--
 - Quick slide, a minute or two
-- Situation: a program expects `output/` or `logs/` to exist and crashes if it doesn't, but Git won't record an empty directory
+- Situation: a program expects `output/` or `logs/` to exist and crashes if it does not, but Git will not record an empty directory
 - Stress: `.gitkeep` is pure convention
-  - Git has no idea what the name means
+  - Git assigns no special meaning to the name
-  - `.gitignore` is a real feature; `.gitkeep` is just a file people agreed to name that way
+  - `.gitignore` is a real feature; `.gitkeep` is simply a filename convention adopted by developers
   - Some projects use an empty `README` instead
-- Neat combination worth showing: `output/*` plus `!output/.gitkeep` - ignore contents but keep the directory -->
+- Useful combination worth showing: `output/*` plus `!output/.gitkeep` - ignore contents but keep the directory -->

 ---